Deep technical comparison

 ComisOpenClaw

-Monolith plus 82 extension packages.
-Plugin-driven with dynamic loader for runtime discovery.
+Real monorepo: ~21 internal workspace packages plus 130+ extension packages.
+Plugin-driven with a dynamic loader for runtime discovery.

 Comis

 Hexagonal (ports & adapters).
-13-package monorepo with compile-time enforced dependency graph via TypeScript composite references.
+15-package monorepo with compile-time enforced dependency graph via TypeScript composite references.

 Codebase organization